-The results suggests that science is relatively close to being able to allow biological brains to synchronise their electrical patterns.
+These results suggest that science is relatively close to being able to allow biological brains to synchronise their electrical patterns.

-It could potentially open the door to an enhanced form of human communication, where you’re able to temporary synchronise your brain patterns with whom you’re communicating with.
+It could potentially open the door to an enhanced form of human communication, a human api, where you’re able to temporary synchronise your brain patterns with whom you’re communicating with.

-Swarm technologies could be used to enhance artistic performances where you’re able to synchronise some of your experience with both the artist and the audience.
+Swarm intelligence could be used to enhance the enjoyment of artistic performances where you’re able to synchronise some of your experience with both the artist and the audience.

-I can also think of various religious or sexual applications for this technology.
+Okay, so maybe my mind’s dirty, but I could easily think of various religious or spiritual applications for a technology of this kind.

 In Nexus, science-fiction writer Ramez Naam suggests a drug allowing you to feel what others are feeling:

-Since these types of synchronisations are transfered electronically, the internet could be used as a carrier for such connections.
+Since these types of synchronisations are transferred electronically, the internet could be used as a carrier for such connections.

 The idea of literally “plugging in” to a chosen community to co-create and solve problems is simply staggering — and a theme recurrently investigated by numerous science fiction writers throughout history.

-It does potentially also allow us to connect with computer systems.
+This new technology does potentially allow us to connect not just with each other, but also directly with computer systems.

 If we can learn to detect and distinguish between a wide array of signals, two brains could potentially find a type of “morse code” to send detailed and specific messages between each other.

-For marketing, the technology suggests a quantum leap for the importance of brainwave data for target audiences.
+For marketing, the technology implies a serious leap for the importance of brainwave data for target audiences.

-If you know more about which mental states that makes people susceptible to suggestion, social networking sites with brainwave-sharing communities could offer advertisers a whole new frontier of programmatic advertising.
+If you know more about which mental states that make people susceptible to suggestion, social networking sites with brainwave-sharing communities could offer advertisers a whole new frontier of programmatic advertising.

-Needless to say, the development will likely also be met by a profound techlash challenges both in terms of legality and ethics.
+Needless to say, the development will likely also be met by a techlash — serious challenges both in terms of legality and ethics.